brianmichel/Juice/README.md

 **NOTE:** The name of the plist file you save should be unique, by default UUID's are generated as the name of files if you create a scale through the UI.

 If you'd like to drop your own plist to be used by the application, new files can be dropped into the `~/Library/Containers/com.bsm.macos.Juice/Data/Library/Application Support/Juice` folder.

+## ✌️

+Feel free to contribute by making a pull request and I'll take a look when I can!
+If you'd like to read me, feel free to hit me up on Twitter [@brianmichel](https://www.twitter.com/brianmichel).